joejag/techblog/_posts/2015-09-16-a-chance-to-confer.md

 Yes.
 By limiting the number of people in each session.

 We limited each session to 21 participants by limiting the chairs and saying you must have a chair to be part of the conversation.
-Using this rule you could run many parallel sessions on different topics.
+Using this rule you could run parallel sessions on different topics.
 You'd probably want to run the same theme a few times if it was a popular topic like TDD or MicroServices.

-I personally met every guide we had facilitate sessions before the conference.
+I personally met every guide we had run sessions before the conference.
 The reason for doing this was to make sure they understood the goal of the format.
 The guide doesn't have to be an expert, just an enthusiastic person with the ability to facilitate a group discussion.
 For this conference the guides happened to all be experts as we found them via a CFP.